IUSCA/bioloop/ui/docs/util_components.md

 ## Advanced Search

-The `AdvancedSearch` widget offers these features:
+The `SearchAndSelect` widget offers these features:

 1. Searching for entities
 2. Applying additional filters for the search